-Thebarton Technology Precinct: a master plan for success
+Thebarton Hi-Tech Precinct: a master plan for success

 There’s excitement in the air at Thebarton.
 While discussing the Thebarton Technology Hub Master Plan with BioSA’s Director of Biotechnology Infrastructure, Mr Greg Hall, and City of West Torrens Mayor, John Trainer, one can’t help but be caught up in the enthusiasm that surrounds the area.